Ula666/AnsibleAWS/README.md

 1. First we have to copy the app folder to our app instance -`scp -i ~/.ssh/eng84devops.pem -r app/ ubuntu@34.244.88.132:~/. `
 2. Go back to the controller instnace and create the playbook for the app instance
+3. Copy the provision file `scp -i ~/.ssh/eng84devops.pem -r provision.sh ubuntu@34.244.88.132:~/.`
-3. Run the app playbook `sudo ansible-playbook app_config.yml`
+4. Run the app playbook `sudo ansible-playbook app_config.yml`
-4. To check if the app is working correctly `http://appip:3000/`
+5. To check if the app is working correctly `http://appip:3000/`
-5. Create a playbook for the Database Instnace `sudo nano db_config.yml`
+6. Create a playbook for the Database Instnace `sudo nano db_config.yml`
-6. Run the db playbook `sudo ansible-playbook db_config.yml`
+7. Run the db playbook `sudo ansible-playbook db_config.yml`
-7.
+8.